Quick Tip: How to Clean the Bottom of a Clothes Iron

 Cleaning your clothes iron probably isn’t at the top of your priority list, but you’ll wish it had been the minute your dirty iron leaves an unsightly stain on your pants or shirt.
 Keep this from happening by regularly removing built-up residue.
 The process is so simple that there’s really no excuse for having a dirty iron—all it takes to keep yours clean is a sprinkle of salt.

-Fortunately, you don’t have to wait until your iron causes a stain to know it needs cleaning.
-How can you tell it’s time for a good going-over?
+How can you tell if it’s time to clean the bottom of your clothes iron?
 The answer is easy: resistance.
 A well-maintained iron will glide effortlessly over clothing, while a dirty iron is more difficult to move.
 Over time, starch, fabric softener, and melted fibers build up on the iron’s metal plate—also known as the soleplate—making it difficult to maneuver.
 A dash of salt not only scrubs off stubborn residue, it also offers an inexpensive, environmentally friendly alternative to store-bought cleaners.